 DINOSAUR DinoLand, USA Animal Kingdom

-In keeping with the theme of the land, The Dino Institute was created to uncover the mysteries of the past and is staffed by students and scientists.
+Head to The Dino Institute which was created to uncover the mysteries of the past and is staffed by students and scientists.
 The queue area contain exhibits and displays and a voice over introduction by Bill Nye the Science Guy.

 Travel back 65 million years to the Cretaceous period in search of an Iguanodon dinosaur!
-Your time traveler will race through a meteor shower and come face to face with some rather large dinosaurs!
+But be warned — your time traveler will race through a meteor shower and come face to face with some rather large dinosaurs!

-You wind your way through the entrance of the Dino Institute past fossils, lab notes and photos.
+The queue winds through the entrance of the Dino Institute past fossils, lab notes and photos.
 You are invited into the rotunda with large murals, fossils and dioramas of the early days when dinosaurs inhabited the earth.
+Listen up for Bill Nye the Science Guy!

 The waiting area goes through several different multimedia shows, lighting up different panels on the diorama, explaining how scientists believe a fiery asteroid slammed into the earth and devastated all known life forms.

-Suddenly, you are listening to Dr. Grant Seeker (Wallace Langham) tell you how he needs you to travel to the end of the Cretaceous period to find the Iguanodon.
-Without spoiling the remainder of the pre-show… the doors open and you find yourself descending into the loading area (guests in wheelchairs will be directed to elevators by Cast Members).
+Suddenly, you are listening to Dr. Grant Seeker (Wallace Langham) tell you how he needs you to travel to the end of the (much more dangerous) Cretaceous period to find the Iguanodon.
+He wants to bring back a dinosaur to the present and provides some safety information.
+The doors open and you find yourself descending into the loading area (guests in wheelchairs will be directed to elevators by Cast Members).

-You board the 12 passenger, all terrain vehicle, fasten your seat belt and are OFF!!!
-This is a very herky-jerky ride through time and space (there are no significant drops).
+You board the 12 passenger, all terrain vehicle, fasten your seat belt and are OFF!
+This is a very herky-jerky ride through time and space.
 When the light emerges, you find yourself in the prehistoric forests and dinosaurs are everywhere.

 The sky darkens once again and meteors come flying out at you.
 You speed through the alioramous as he enjoys a giant lizard.
 Your Time Rover is caught in the Meteor shower and has lost its headlights.
-You are face to face with a carnotaurus!
+You’ll get close to other dinosaurs such as a Styracosaurus, Saltasaurus, Pterodactyl, Velociraptor, and a large Charging Carnotaurus.

 The radio signals that there are 60 seconds to impact!
 You dip and swerve still looking for the Iguanodon.
-The homing signal attaches to the Iguanodon just as a meteor hits earth!
-The force of the impact creates a tremendous vacuum, sucking everything forward.
+(But not without another close call with the Carnotaurus).
+You get out JUST in the nick of time.

 You survived!
 And not only are you alive and OK, but Dr. Seeker’s Iguanodon came back with you!